Felix-Wuhhh/Juce-reverb/README.md

 #Contents:
 1. Source file -- all the program code is here.
 You can download juce and the source file to run
 2. Chinese version tutorial
-3. Readme -- a tutorial and mannual down below
+3. Readme -- a tutorial user guide down below
-4. Reverb tutorial and manual --  a tutorial and mannual in PDF format
+4. Reverb tutorial and manual --  a tutorial and user guide in PDF format
 5. Reverb app -- a zip file with au, vst3, and standalone plugins which can be run on your DAWs